oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 The result of the processing is the set of elements to which the respective claim metadata applies.

-Note: The `path` property MUST point to the respective claim as if all selectively disclosable claims were disclosed to a Verifier.
+The `path` property MUST point to the respective claim as if all selectively disclosable claims were disclosed to a Verifier.
 That means that a consuming application which does not have access to all disclosures may not be able to identify the claim which is being addressed.